Biomedical Sciences student, Lauren, talks us through her placement at pharmaceutical company, ApconiX…

-ApconiX offers consultancy expertise across all aspects of nonclinical safety, with a laboratory focused on ion channel research and electrophysiology.
+ApconiX is part of the Manchester Science Park in Alderley Park and offers consultancy expertise across all aspects of nonclinical safety, with a laboratory focused on ion channel research and electrophysiology.
 The ApconiX lab focuses on the high throughput screening of new pharmacological compounds and bespoke ion channel assay development for TRP, CaV, NaV, ENaC, K2P, NMDA, GABA, and BKCa using automated patch-clamp techniques.

 ApconiX is under the supportive wing of the BioHub, operated by the company BioCity, which have two other locations around the UK that supports emerging life science businesses.